 I have to be honest, I’ve always been a fan of Suboxone for people who have had long-term (2+ years) and moderate to heavy opiate addiction.
-I’ve been on it and it helped me get off a 20+ per day Norco habit…that’s 200mg per day of hydrocodone…yikes.
-But I gotta say that I’ve seen an increasing number of Suboxone patients on the site and also contacting me for help.
+But I have to say that I’ve seen SO MANY Suboxone patients on the site and also contacting me for help.
 Unfortunately, not all doctors give their patients the full story.
 People need to understand that Suboxone is an extremely powerful OPIATE.
 Even the FDA’s own studies concluded that Suboxone by volume is 20 times more powerful than morphine!
 It’s one of those drugs that’s sort of a a Jekyl and Hyde type of deal.
 It can be great in the short term but for long-time users it can be a nightmare.
-And I’m concerned that people have gone rushing into Suboxone without knowing the full story and appreciating the true potency of Sub.
+And I’m concerned that people have gone rushing into Suboxone without knowing the full story and appreciating the true potency of Suboxone.

-For someone like myself, I went on Suboxone and started on about 16mg’s per day and then slowly tapered off after 6mos.
-But even with the taper, there was depression and a lot of lethargy.
+For someone like myself, I went on Suboxone and started on about 16mg’s per day and then tapered off pretty quickly which is what we call a rapid Suboxone detox.
+There was depression and some lethargy but nothing like I have seen with others.
 I’m not particularly concerned for those people that go on Sub (Do you mind that I abbreviate?
-S-U-B is soooo much easier than S-U-B-O-X-O-N-E) for 6 months or so then get off by tapering.
-I’m more concerned for those people that stay on it for long periods of time and then have a really really hard time getting off of it.
-A Really hard time.
+S-U-B is soooo much easier than S-U-B-O-X-O-N-E) for 2-3 months or so then get off by tapering.
+I’m more concerned for those people that stay on it for long periods of time and then have a very difficult time getting off of it.
+Some folks can have a Really hard time.

 Here’s essentially what I have noticed with Sub patients.
 Those that have been on it for a year or longer are usually able to taper down to about 1-2mg’s per day but once they try and “jump” to zero, they have a really hard time and often experience what is called PAWS (Post Acute Withdrawal Syndrome).
 PAWS is basically an extended withdrawal process that some people suffer from for months and months.
 The people that I have encountered with PAWS seem to have a lot of psychological symptoms such as ongoing lethargy and depression but there’s no doubt about it, it’s opiate withdrawal.
 Of course I have to mention again that Suboxone has a much longer half-life than hydrocodone so it makes sense that it would have an extended withdrawal period.
 Having said that, I’m really surprised at the acuity and the duration of the symptoms that people who are trying to get off Suboxone after long term use.
 It’s a bit alarming.
 And it must be downright scary for those people who thought that they were getting clean and sober by using Suboxone only to find out they they are sort of stuck with a worse “cellmate” than their original drug of choice.
 I suppose it’s a good sign that I’m getting a lot of repeat customers and that Withdrawal-Ease seems to be very effective for PAWS but in this case, “customer loyalty” is not a badge of honor.